yeeeyoooduck/yeeeyoooduck/README.md

 📫 How to reach me: pavliuk.alexander.a@gmail.com

 ## 🏸 Key points
-### Deployment
-- deployed the Microsoft Office 365 system in the college "АНО ПО МОКИТ" being a Microsoft partner
 ### Bots
 - had developed a large number of backend solutions and three chatbots for the OSCOMP online store:
   - Telegram + Livesklad + SQL